Understanding Parkinson’s Disease

 How Long Do Parkinson’s Disease Patients Live?

-Life expectancy for Parkinson’s patients can be near normal, but this varies greatly among individuals and depends on overall health and disease progression.
+Life expectancy for Parkinson’s patients can be near average, but this varies significantly among individuals and depends on overall health and disease progression.

 How Is Parkinson’s Disease Caused, Diagnosed, and Treated, and How Does It Affect the Nervous System, Brain, Cardiovascular System, and Daily Life?